home-assistant/companion.home-assistant/docs/notifications/commands.md

 Users can turn the high accuracy mode of the background location sensor on or off using `message: command_high_accuracy_mode` with the `command` being either `turn_off` or `turn_on`.
 If `command` is blank, not set or not one of the above expected values then the notification will post as normal.

+<span class='beta'>BETA</span>

+In beta there are also two new options `force_off` and `force_on`.
+The difference between turn and force is only relevant if you have zone or bluetooth constraints set in the high accuracy mode settings.
+In this case `force_on` will make high accuracy mode active until either `force_off` is sent, or the constraints go from active to inactive.
+Similarly, `force_off` will turn off high accuracy mode until either `force_on` is sent, or the constraints go from inactive to active.

 Example:

 ```yaml